ctb/2017-moore-ddd-annual-report/narrative.md

 """

-The second year of this award saw substantial progress towards outlining a strategy and developing specific foundational technologies and software.
+The second year of this award saw substantial progress towards outlining a strategy towards these ends, and developing specific foundational technologies and software.
 (The first year of this award was dominated by the process of moving to UC Davis and recruiting postdocs to my new lab!)
 Since last report, three new postdocs (Daniel Standage, Harriet Alexander, and Phillip Brooks) have joined, and all are working on DDD-related projects.

 We are now moving forward on several fronts: